-- For the cake: Preheat the oven to 350°F. Prepare three 8-inch round baking pans (affiliate link), line the bottom with parchment paper and grease the sides.
-Prepare with bake even strips (affiliate link).
+- Preheat the oven to 350°F. Prepare three 8-inch round baking pans, line the bottom with parchment paper and grease the sides.
+Prepare with bake even strips if desired.

-- For the frosting: Cut butter into pieces.
+- Cut butter into pieces.
 Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally.
 Beat until the butter looks light in color.

 - Alternate adding 2 cups of powdered sugar at a time with the liquid ingredients: vanilla extract & heavy cream.
 Ensure the powdered sugar is well combined, then and whip for 1-2 minutes before adding more powdered sugar.

 - Once all the powdered sugar has been added, increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.

 - Use a cake leveler I cut the domes off the top of the cake.
 Place a dollop of frosting on your cake board and place the bottom layer of cake on top of that.